HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/How to Create and Deploy a Signed WDAC Policy.md

 The [guide suggests](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/deployment/create-code-signing-cert-for-appcontrol) using a client computer to request and create the certificate but since we are going to use the certificate for non-domain-joined computers and don't need to use the Active Directory, we can perform all of the steps on the same Windows Server VM.

-These are some optional ***deviations*** from the [official guide](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/deployment/create-code-signing-cert-for-appcontrol) that **result in creating a successful and more secure certificate** for our WDAC policy signing:
+These are some optional ***deviations*** from the [official guide](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/deployment/create-code-signing-cert-for-appcontrol) that **result in creating a successful and more secure certificate** for our App Control policy signing:

 * On the Compatibility tab, you can select Windows Server 2016 from the Certification Authority list and select Windows 10 / Windows Server 2016 from the Certificate recipient list.